 After eating two buckets in just a week – in salads like this one, juices or the tomato sauce my toddler devours – our cravings for tomatoes went a bit down.

-There are many options when it comes to preserving tomatoes.
+If you’re wondering what to do with lots of tomatoes and getting overwhelmed, don’t worry – there are many options when it comes to preserving tomatoes.
 It really depends on what you like and how much time and energy you want to invest in this.
-Here are a few ways to keep your tomatoes and eat them too:
+Here are a few ways to keep your tomatoes for months and eat them too:

 - Canning.
 Canning tomatoes takes a while, but they’ll keep fresh for a year, or as my mom can guarantee, a few years.

 - Turn into tomato paste.
 You’ll need to invest some time (what feels like 5 years) to cook your tomatoes down to this, but then you can make a pizza in 10 minutes with it.